fineanmol/plant-tree/README.md

-🌱 Updated on Sat, 17 May 2025 07:09:52 GMT
+🎄 Updated on Sat, 17 May 2025 10:15:59 GMT

-> "Experience is the name everyone gives to their mistakes."
+> "The best error message is the one that never shows up."